tomayac/blogccasion/posts/2020/03/my-working-from-home-setup-during-covid-19.md

   with the iDisplay server running on the laptop, so I can use the iPad Air as a third screen.
   Unfortunately, since I do not have another free USB&nbsp;C port on my laptop, it is really laggy over Wi-Fi, but works when I really need maximum screen real estate.
+- (Out of scope) The [Free Sidecar](https://github.com/ben-z/free-sidecar) project promises to enable Sidecar on older iPads like my iPad Air&nbsp;2, since apparently Apple simply blocks older devices for no particular reason.
+  It requires temporarily turning off System Integrity Protection, which is something I cannot (and do not want to) do on my corporate laptop.

 ## The Furniture